The one where Doctor Who meets Carmen Sandiego.

-- Improvised Weapon: Several times while captive at the chateau, Duggan uses whatever object is handy as a weapon, resulting in the Doctor complaining about his reckless treatment of valuable antiques.
+- Improvised Weapon: Several times while captive at the chateau, Duggan uses whatever object is handy as a weapon, from an oil lamp to a Priceless Ming Vase.
+This results in the Doctor complaining about his reckless treatment of valuable antiques.

 - Insult Backfire: Scarlioni takes being called "inhuman" as a compliment.

 - It's All About Me: Scarloni only cares about putting himself back together-the fact that doing so would result in all life on Earth being RetGone doesn't bother him one bit.